Piotr Zieliński: Early career

 Zieliński started his career at his local club, Orzeł Ząbkowice Śląskie, where he was coached by his father.
-At the age of 14, he joined Zagłębie Lubin, even though he was wanted by Bayer Leverkusen and Liverpool and also had trials at Feyenoord and Hereenveen.
+At the age of 14, he joined Zagłębie Lubin, even though he was wanted by Bayer Leverkusen and Liverpool and also had trials at Feyenoord and Heerenveen.
+He spent four years at the academy playing in the Młoda Ekstraklasa League and was regularly called up to the Poland national under-17 football team.
 He rose through the ranks and started training with the first team at the age of 15, under Franciszek Smuda.

-At 17 he moved abroad to join Udinese Calcio after they scouted him on international youth tournament.
+At 17, he moved abroad to join Udinese after they scouted him on international youth tournament.